 When is the next live event?

-Right now our creator/host, Rob Prince, is out-of-state on an academic sabbatical until July 2017, so our live events are on hold for the moment.
-Follow us on Facebook or join our mailing list to be the first to know when we announce our next live event!
+Live shows will be posted on our Events Page.
+Our shows are typically the Saturday before Thanksgiving at 7:00pm in Lathrop High School’s Hering Auditorium.
+Follow us on Facebook or join our mailing list to be the first to know when we officially announce our next live event!

 What are the live events like?

 The event runs approximately two hours with an intermission halfway through.
-We have about eight storytellers.
-Seven are pre-selected stories and we consult with the storytellers beforehand on how to best tell their stories.
+We have about seven storytellers.
+All but one are pre-selected stories and we consult with the storytellers beforehand on how to best tell their stories.
 Audience members have the opportunity to put their names in a hat and we pull one storyteller from the audience for an impromptu story in the second half of the show.
-The local band Thought Trade and singer/songwriter Emily Anderson play a live soundtrack to the stories.
+There is usually a little bit of language and violence in the stories since a lot of our storytellers are talking about events where things went very badly in the wilderness.

 Can kids come to the events?

 That’s your call.
-We aim to make the event approximately PG-13.
+We aim to make the event approximately PG-13 for small amounts of language and violence.

 Why did you start charging for kids?